kingdonb/examples-volumes-nfs/README.nfs.md

 reflected by the original non-helm quickstart instructions, the requirement to run `kubectl describe services nfs-server`.

+kingdonb/examples-volumes-nfs#2: You can't use Cluster DNS when setting up PVs

 It would be better to depend on cluster discovery or DNS so that the client PV does not require knowledge of the IP address, instead inferring information about the location of the service through the known value of the service name.